timothyas/xesn/paper.md

 # Statement of Need

-ESNs are a conceptually simple Recurrent Neural Network architecture, and as a result, many scientists who use ESNs implement them from scratch.
+ESNs are a conceptually simple Recurrent Neural Network architecture, leading many scientists who use ESNs implement them from scratch.
 While this approach can work well for low dimensional problems, the situation quickly becomes more complicated when: